meshya/meshya/README.md

     4) tweeter  : @mohali_4

 - 🧐 What does mohali do as programer:<br>
-   Mohali isn't a perfect programmer but I think I can name myself jonior Django developer
+   He's a Jonior Django developer and doesn't do any special thing for now

+NOTICE: mohali loves tangerine
+NOTICE: mohali isn't good enough in English